Dr Martin Hurst

 Ben Phillips, PhD Candidate (commenced 2016), University of Liverpool: Future vulnerability of evolving gravel barrier coastlines – the impacts for flood risk management.

-GEOG4013: Geographic Thought: History of Physical Geography
+GEOG4013: Geographic Thought: History and philosophy of Physical Geography